Representation of small ball probabilities in Hilbert space and lower bound in regression for functional data: Complementary facts

-The main results of this article are rather formal.
-They identify gaussian small ball probabilities in $l_{2}$ with a class of rapidly varying functions involved in extreme value theory and whose derivatives at all orders vanish at zero.
-This representation was obtained through previous works especially the seminal formula (\ref{Dem}).
-But we hope and guess that this new formulation will be more convenient for modelizing the small ball probabilities with some applied -especially statistical- purposes in mind.
-However many questions arise, most of them with rather theoretic aspects.
-It seems that the gaussian framework could be extended when the assumptions $A1-4$ p.279 of Dembo et al. (1995) hold.
-The generalization to random elements with values in $l_{p}$ or in more general Banach spaces is an open and certainly intricate matter since the starting fomulas (\ref{Dem}) and followings seem to be intimately suited to the space $l_{2}$.
+The first main results of this article identifies small ball probabilities in $l_{2}$ with a class of rapidly varying functions involved in extreme value theory and whose derivatives at all orders vanish at zero.
+This representation was obtained through previous works especially the seminal and precious formula (\ref{Dem}) of Lifshits (1997).
+We hope that this new formulation will be more convenient for modelizing the small ball probabilities with some applied -especially statistical- purposes in mind.
+However many other questions arise.
+For instance the generalization to random elements with values in $l_{p}$ or in more general Banach spaces is certainly an intricate matter since the starting fomulas (\ref{Dem}) and followings seem to be intimately suited to the space $l_{2}$.

-A more promising track could be to explore the links between the auxiliary function $\rho$, which inherits all the seminal information on the regularity of $X$, with the metric entropy of the unit ball of the reproducing kernel Hilbert space of $X$ as explored in Li, Linde (1999) or with the degree of compactness of the operator $v$ in Li, Linde (2004) for instance, the latter operator $v$ being obviously close to the covariance operator of $X$ hence in connection with the $a_{i}$'s of this article.
+A more promising track could be to explore the links between the auxiliary function $\rho$, which inherits all the information on the regularity of $X$, with the metric entropy of the unit ball of the reproducing kernel Hilbert space of $X$ as explored in Li, Linde (1999) or with the degree of compactness of the operator $v$ in Li, Linde (2004) for instance, the latter operator $v$ being obviously close to the covariance operator of $X$ hence in connection with the $a_{i}$'s (or $\lambda_{i}$'s) of this article.

-The connections between regular variations and small ball probabilities have been known since de Bruin in 1959, and his theorem on Laplace transfoms (see Theorem 4.12.9 in Bingham et al. (1987)).
+A surprising fact is the parallel that can be drawn between large deviations on a one hand and extreme value theory on the other hand.
+Both were intially introduced to model and explore large values of sequences of random elements.
+It turns out that both provide an accurate setting to study small deviations as well : Laplace transform for the classical approach and methods around the domain of attraction of the third type (Gamma class, self-negclecting functions...) as outlined here.
+However the connections between regular variations and small ball probabilities have been known since de Bruin in 1959, and his theorem on Laplace transfoms (see Theorem 4.12.9 in Bingham et al. (1987)).
 This work confirms that both Tauberian and extreme value theory may provide tools complementing large deviations techniques to derive new results in this area.

-This deserves certainly more attention.
+The other result shows, as an application of the previous, that the optimal risk in nonparametric regression for functional data is degenerate in the sense that we cannot expect obtain polynomial rates in the reasonable setting used in this work.
+It is obviously interpretable in terms of curse of dimensionality.
+A work is in progress to study the additive regression namely the model :